SOLARIS-VI/CodeCrush/README.md

 CodeCrush is designed for:

 * Coders and programmers seeking daily challenges and consolidated knowledge.
-* Developers/Engineers preparing for technical interviews to enhance their knowledge and confidence.
 * Bootcamp Graduates
 * Computer Science Graduates
+* General Career Changers Entering the Tech Industry
 * Junior and Senior Software Developers & Engineers
+* Developers & Engineers preparing for technical interviews to enhance their knowledge and confidence.
 * Adult Learners
-* General Career Changers Entering the Tech Industry
 * Tech Enthusiasts

 ## 2. Content and Curriculum